 Low and flat

 The gradient of the Hauraki Plains is slight, rising only about 3 metres over the 25 kilometres from the Firth of Thames to Paeroa.
 Flood protection of the surrounding countryside is a huge, ongoing task.

 The Hauraki depression

-The sea (the Firth of Thames) moved into the northern part of the depression on the western side of the peninsula, while the Waikato River flowed through the southern part (the Hauraki Plains) to the Firth of Thames.
+The sea (the Firth of Thames) covered the northern part of the depression on the western side of the peninsula, while the Waikato River flowed through the southern part (the Hauraki Plains) to the Firth of Thames.
 Vast quantities of river-transported muds, sands and gravels were deposited on the Hauraki Plains.
-About 20,000 years ago debris from a volcanic eruption at Rotorua blocked the Waikato River and re-directed it to its present course through Hamilton to the Tasman Sea.
+About 20,000 years ago debris from a volcanic eruption at Rotorua blocked the Waikato River and redirected it to its present course through Hamilton to the Tasman Sea.
 The Waihou and Piako rivers are responsible for the recent alluvial deposits on the Hauraki Plains.

 Islands and estuaries

 Coromandel’s coastal features were sculpted by changes in sea level over the last 70,000 years.
 When ice sheets expanded the sea fell, and when they contracted the sea rose.
 During ice ages streams cut deeply into the rocks to form steep-sided valleys.
-The rise in sea level since the last ice age, about 20,000 years ago, drowned many river systems, especially along the east coast: Whangamatā, Tairua and Whitianga.
+The rise in sea level since the last ice age, about 20,000 years ago, drowned many river systems, especially along the east coast at Whangamatā, Tairua and Whitianga.
 It also converted many coastal high-points into inshore islands, a particular scenic feature of the peninsula.